openshift/cluster-svcat-controller-manager-operator/README.md

 [The Cluster Version Operator](https://github.com/openshift/cluster-version-operator) installs cluster operators by collecting the files within each cluster operator's manifest directory, bundling them into a release payload, and then `oc apply`ing them.
 Note that unlike most cluster operators, this operator's configuration specifies that the initial management state of the Operator is `Removed`.
 That is, the cluster operator is installed and running, but the operand is not.

 This operator is installed to the `openshift-service-catalog-controller-manager-operator` namespace.
 It installs the Service Catalog Controller Manager into the `openshift-service-catalog-controller-manager` namespace.
 In prior versions, both the Service Catalog API Server and Controller Manager were installed to kube-service-catalog.
-This change keeps with how the OpenShift API Server & Controller Manager are managed and makes some aspects of servicability easier.
+This change keeps with how the OpenShift API Server & Controller Manager are managed and makes some aspects of serviceability easier.

 ## Installing Service Catalog